Skip to main content

 When To Use It

-• Rare cases where a simple tool call is needed without the full complexity of an Agent
+• Rare cases where a simple tool call is needed without the full complexity of an AI Agent

 Limitations